misolarcasero.com

 Why should we expect less performance than the forced circulation system?

-Representation of solar heater by forced circulation system
+Representation of solar heater by thermosiphon system

-It is the system that interests us the most if we can assume a little effort.
+This is the system that interests us the most if we can assume a little effort.

 The water pump can be activated and deactivated in the following ways: